FrankMejzlik/kisseval/README.md

 ## Build
-Now that you have Node.js and C++ compiler ready alongside with data files correctly set up in the `data_config.json` file it is time to building the application.
+Now that you have Node.js and C++ compiler ready it is time to build the application.

 ```
 # Clone (with submodules) from the online repository